chloe-florit/chloe-florit.github.io/index.md

 [Fake News Classification Model](/pdf/sample_presentation.pdf)

 <p>
 In this project, I developed a machine learning model to classify news articles as real or fake based on the content of their title, text, or a combination of both.
-Using a custom dataset, I implemented a function to preprocess the text by removing stopwords, producing a dataset with two inputs (title and text) and one output (fake or real label).
-The data was split into training and validation sets, with 20% reserved for validation, and a base rate of 53% was calculated as a benchmark.
 </p>
 <p>
 Three models were built using TensorFlow: